Local sparsity and recovery of fusion frames structured signals: Examples and applications

 \end{aconj} A direct consequence of this is that one can always find a multiplicative constant $c' \leq c$ such that for a number of projections $n \geq b/(c-c')$, $\Ebb[C] \geq c'n$ (the case $c = c'$ can only be true for $b = 0$, in which case, there is no need for this remark).
 Though the proof is not given, the result is backed up with numerical results shown in Figure~\ref{fig:lowerFrameBounds}.\footnote{It is also backed up with particular cases, when the ranks are exactly half the dimension, see http://math.stackexchange.com/questions/1135253/mean-value-of-minimum-of-binomial-variables} The graphs always show the expected linear growth, independently of the parameters of the problem.

 Assuming the conjecture to be true, Equation~\eqref{eq:errorBoundProp2} then simplifies to

 where the expectation is taken over the draw of the projections, for a certain constant $c' > 0$, where we let $\delta = \max_i\|\Abf_{\Omega_i}^+\|_{2 \to 2}$ and $\nu := \max_i\|\ebf^{(i)}\|_2^2$.
-It shows that at least in expectation, the error should not grow as the number of measurements increases.
+It shows that in expectation, the error should not grow as the number of measurements increases.
 Moreover, numerical results illustrated in Figure~\ref{fig:nbProjections} suggest that the expected reconstruction error decreases.
 An intuition for this behavior is provided in a simple example in Equations~\eqref{eq:simpleCalculations1} and ~\eqref{eq:simpleCalculations2}.
 From a compressed sensing perspective, it has been shown that the least favorable case appears as the case when the vectors are repeated again and again.
-This translates in our scenario to the case where the increase of the measurements consist solely in repeating the same projections.
+This translates in our scenario to the case where the increase of the measurements consist solely in repeating the same projections (which would not produce a fusion frame).
 Considering the example of a SAR imaging process developed in Section~\ref{ssec:examples:SAR}, this would correspond to a plane flying over a given region multiple times, with the spatial filtering being exactly the same.

 \begin{rmk} It is important to note here that there is no sparsity assumption.
 It is possible to recover {\bf any} vector $\xbf$ with high probability, as long as the number of measurement vector scales reasonably with the dimension of the input space. \end{rmk}